 1) your taste.
 Do you like the melodic sound of the violin and cello together, or do you prefer the chordal sound of the violin with a guitar or piano?
 Do a little bit of listening research and see what sounds good to you!

 2) your budget.
-Some instruments carry extra fees due to the work involved in preparing music or setting up.
+Some instruments carry extra fees due to the heavy lifting and additional time for setup and breakdown.

-3) the type of music you would like to hear.
-The violin and cello together do very well with classical composers such as Bach, Mozart, and Vivaldi, although they can include some contemporary songs if you like.
+3) which specific pieces of music you would like to hear.
+The violin and cello together do very well with classical composers such as Bach, Mozart, and Vivaldi, although they can also play contemporary songs in a classical style.
 The violin and guitar or violin and piano are more versatile.
 The violin and harp will play mellow, beautiful, flowing music.
 The violin and piano can sound more upbeat.

 It may be possible for a fee, depending on our schedules.
 You might also be able to catch one of us at a public performance with an orchestra, or at a restaurant.

 When you book Sweet Harmony, we will choose the musicians for you depending on who is available in your area, on your date.
 We offer a guarantee of professional sound and service.

 If the venue has a piano, we will be happy to use it.
-Some considerations are the location of the piano (you must ask the venue if the piano is in the room where your event will be held) and the tuning.
+Some considerations are the location of the piano (is it in the room where your event will be held?) and the tuning.
 Most venues keep their pianos regularly tuned, but it is a good idea to double-check.
 If a piano is not available for your event, we will bring an electric keyboard that will have a beautiful piano sound.
 There is an extra fee for keyboard cartage.

 Beach wedding music is lovely, although there are some precautions to take.
-First, remember that sound from the wind and waves may sometimes make the music hard to hear, even if it is amplified.
-Amplification is required, which means there must be electricity available or we will need to book one of our musicians own battery-powered amps.
+Amplification is almost always required, which means there must either be electricity available or we will need to book one of our musicians who own battery-powered amps.
 (Make sure your officiant is also amplified!)
-And, string instruments need shelter from direct sunlight, such as an umbrella or gazebo.
-Excessive wind may make the musicians’ page turns difficult, so you will need to give them a moment between songs to make sure their music is very securely fastened with each page in front of them!
-Better yet, have them play music they have memorized, so they don’t need to read pages.
-And finally, harpists need to set up on a flat hard surface (not sand).
+And, string instruments need shelter from direct sunlight, such as an umbrella or gazebo with a solid roof.
+Harpists cannot play on sand and will need to set up on a flat hard surface.